ndangelo/madtinker/_posts/2024-08-21-create-a-logo-and-icon-set.md

 For example, here’s how we drew a 3D box using vector networks.
 We recommend turning on Pixel Grid— ⌘’ on Mac, or Ctrl’ on PC—and adding a square-based Layout Grid to the Frame, giving you a visual guide for placing and aligning your points.

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D3_07.mp4"></video></figure>‍Notice how, once we’d completed the first enclosed space, we had to select a previously created point to tell Figma which point we wanted the next point to connect to.
+<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D3_07.mp4"></video></figure>
+Notice how, once we’d completed the first enclosed space, we had to select a previously created point to tell Figma which point we wanted the next point to connect to.
 When hovering over a point you’ve already made, you can see a black dot just below your cursor, indicating that you’re about to add to the vector network.
 If in doubt, click an existing point, and that will define the connection for the next point you add.
 Now try it yourself!

 ### 9. Create a set of icons